bodo-ai/PyDough/documentation/metadata.md

 - `timestamp[p,tz]`: a date with a time of day of a precision p (same rules as time) with the timezone described by tz (e.g. `timestamp[9,America/Los_Angeles]`).
 - `array[t]`: an array of values of type t (where t is another PyDough type).
 For example: `array[int32]` or `array[array[string]]`.
 - `map[t1,t2]`: a map of values with keys of type type t1 and values of type t2 (where t1 and t2 are also PyDough types).
 For example: `map[string,int64]` or `map[string,array[date]]`.
-- `struct[field1:t1,field2:t2,...]`: an struct of values with fields named field1, field2, etc. with types t1, t2, etc. (which are also PyDough types).
+- `struct[field1:t1,field2:t2,...]`: a struct of values with fields named field1, field2, etc. with types t1, t2, etc. (which are also PyDough types).
 For example: `struct[x:int32,y:int32]` or `struct[name:string,birthday:date,car_accidents:array[struct[ts:timestamp[9],report:string]]`.
 Each field name must be a valid Python identifier.
 - `unkown`: an unknown type.

 <!-- TOC --><a name="metadata-samples"></a>